-In your large stand mixer, make the dough.
+In your large stand mixer, make the dough from the recipe We've included.
 Option B: you can do this by hand and knead the dough.
-Feel virtuous, build up your arm strength.
+Feel virtuous, and build up your arm strength.
 Option C: Use frozen bread dough, thawed out.

-Brown the ground beef in a large skillet until it starts to lose it's pinkness.
+Brown the ground beef in a large skillet until it starts to lose its pinkness.

 Chop a medium head of cabbage and a medium onion.
 You should end up with about 6 cups of cabbage but it doesn't have to be exact.

 I keep a cup of warm warm nearby while I'm doing this.
 I've found the dough seals better if I dip my finger in the water and run it along the edge of the dough.
 Don't aim for perfection unless you are hosting foreign dignitaries.
 Think handmade, rustic.
 Channel your inner Pioneer Woman.

-What to serve with a Runza?
-French fries or potato chips are standard but fried apples would be great.
-Vegetable soup, tomato soup or broccoli cheese soup would also pair well!
+What to serve with them?
+French fries or potato chips are standard but fried apples are great.
+Vegetable soup, tomato soup, or broccoli cheese soup would also pair well!
 And while you have the oven on, whip up some of these crazy easy cookies.
 Now go polish your halo, you amazing kitchen conqueror!

-If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
-I’d sure be tickled and ever so grateful, thank you!
+If you liked this recipe, you are my people!
+And if you like this recipe, please share it on your social media accounts like Facebook, Instagram, Pinterest, and Twitter!
+It would sure tickle me, and I would be ever so grateful!

 Sign up for my newsletter and receive a free gift!
 A printable sign that would look great in your kitchen, framed above your sink, or just placed anywhere to remind us how lucky we are to have dirty dishes!